Banffiidae

 Banfiidae is a family of extinct banffozoan animals from North America and China.
 The family name is sometimes spelt Banffidae.
 It includes Banffia, Heteromorphus, and possibly Skeemella.
 The family may be paraphyletic.
 A Heteromorphus-like dwarf "Form A" is allied with this group at the class level, but has not been formally described or assigned to this family.

 Description

 Banffiids have a bipartite body with a smooth anterior part that may or may not have a lateral groove, and a posterior part with many segments.
 Lateral pouches have not been seen, although some questions remain regarding their possible presence in Skeemella.
 The entire body is twisted dextrally (from an anterior view).
 Gut diverticula may be present, but the structures interpreted as such could alternatively be a circulatory system.
 The anus is terminal, despite initial reports to the contrary in Heteromorphus.

 Distribution

-Banffiids have been found across multiple paleocontinents, with Heteromporphus found in the Chengjiang lagerstatte of South China while Banffia has been found in the Burgess Shale and Spence Shale of western Laurentia.
+Banffiids have been found across multiple paleocontinents, with Heteromorphus found in the Chengjiang lagerstatte of South China while Banffia has been found in the Burgess Shale and Spence Shale of western Laurentia.
 Skeemella has been found in the Pierson Cove and Marjum Formations, both above the Wheeler Shale and also in western Laurentia.